zilishen/documentation/content/includes/nim/templates/tutorial/reverse-proxy/base-template/http-upstream.md

         "name": {
           "title": "Label",
           "type": "string",
-          "description": "A label for the upstream that will be shown in the UI.
-Also used to connect augment input to a specific upstream.", "examples": [
+          "description": "Enter a unique, case-sensitive alphanumeric label to identify the upstream.
+This label is displayed in the user interface and acts as a key for matching and applying augment input to the specific upstream.", "examples": [
             "Users Service"
           ]